tiepdotme/serenade-wind/_posts/2020-09-07-talk-like-a-pirate.md

 On September 19th of each year since 2002, the world over celebrates international talk like a pirate day.

-When I first learned about it a while ago, I thought it was a cute, an interesting way to adapt some speech patterns into my writing, but really didn't invest too much in it.
+When I first learned about it a while ago, I thought it was a cute, interesting way to adapt some speech patterns into my writing, but I really didn't invest too much in it.

 Now that we are owners of a schooner, we thought we might get a little bit more into the spirit of things.